-The attached Vaccine Analysis Profiles contain a complete listing of all suspected adverse reactions that have been reported to the MHRA via the Yellow Card scheme for the COVID-19 mRNA Pfizer/BioNTech vaccine, COVID-19 Oxford University/AstraZeneca vaccine, COVID-19 Moderna vaccine and where the brand of the vaccine was not specified.
+The attached Vaccine Analysis Prints contain a complete listing of all suspected adverse reactions that have been reported to the MHRA via the Yellow Card scheme for the Pfizer/BioNTech vaccine, the COVID-19 Vaccine AstraZeneca, the COVID-19 Vaccine Moderna and where the brand of the vaccine was not specified.
 This includes all reports received from healthcare professionals, members of the public, and pharmaceutical companies.

 This information does not represent an overview of the potential side effects associated with the vaccines.
-A list of the recognised adverse effects of COVID-19 vaccines is provided in the information for healthcare professionals and the recipient information here.
+A list of the recognised adverse effects of COVID-19 vaccines is provided in the information for healthcare professionals and the recipient information heec.
 These can also be found on the Coronavirus Yellow Card reporting site.
 Conclusions on the safety and risks of the vaccines cannot be made on the data shown in the Print alone.